 1. Start with data

-Your shopping season communication strategy must be data-driven.
-Over the years and through the lockdown, you’ve collected lots of customer data.
-It’s time to connect that data in one place and examine customer behaviors and interests to create a rock-solid messaging strategy.
+Your retail marketing strategy must be data driven.
+Over the years, you’ve collected lots of customer data and most likely have data on holiday shopping habits.
+It’s time to unify that data in one place and examine customer behaviors and interests to create a rock-solid messaging strategy.

-- Segment your customers based on their age, gender, average order value, purchase frequency, geography, and behavior to provide offers targeted to their needs and desires
+- Segment your customers based on their demographics, average order value, purchase frequency, and behavior to provide offers targeted to their needs

-- Drill deep into your last year’s data, and know which products drove maximum sales
+- Dig into last year’s data to find out which products drove maximum sales

-To engage your customers run targeted messaging campaigns across your digital channels.
+To engage your customers, run targeted messaging campaigns across your digital channels, including email, WhatsApp, Viber, SMS, RCS, and any other preferred channel.
 From welcoming new customers to reminding existing customers of an abandoned cart, ensure you have all your engagement campaigns set up.

 - Notify customers about certain offers such as free shipping, next day delivery or click and collect options